The Price of Justice: When Innocence Isn't Enough

 This isn't hyperbole or sensationalism—it's math and facts.
 Every year, our courts hand down roughly 195,000 new convictions.
 With a conservative wrongful conviction rate of 5%, that's 9,750 innocent people losing their freedom annually.
 Breaking it down further: 26 wrongful convictions every day, or one innocent life destroyed every single hour of every single day.

 On death row, the stakes are even more terrifying.
 For every eight people executed in the U.S. since 1989, it's estimated that one was innocent.
-The Supreme Court often speaks of "finality" as a goal in the criminal justice process, emphasizing the importance of concluding cases and providing closure for the victims.
-But, in reality, that's the sort of "finality" they should be concerned with—the irreversible finality of wrongful convictions and ultimately executions.
+The Supreme Court often speaks of "finality" as a goal in the criminal justice process,

 Now, imagine you're blessed enough to be one of the extremely few exonerated.
 You'll walk out of prison with nothing but a manila envelope and the clothes on your back.
 No job.
 No credit.
 No recent work history.
 Your entire professional life erased.
 Your social network decimated.
 Family connections frayed or broken.
 Some states offer minimal compensation—maybe $50,000 for a decade stolen—a pathetic pittance that suggests a human life can be calculated like a parking ticket.
 Others offer nothing at all.
 You're simply released, expected to rebuild a life that was systematically and professionally dismantled, with no support, no resources, no roadmap, in a world that doesn't remotely resemble the one you left.
 While technology evolved at a snail's pace on the inside, it transformed into something unrecognizable in the free world.
 Whatever skills you had when you were kidnapped by the legal system have been rendered useless in a high-tech world.
+You may have been a highly skilled TV repairman when you entered, but your skills, the ones you worked so hard to develop and were so proud of, are now laughable.

 .

 Even if your criminal record is technically cleared (which is no guarantee), Google remembers.
 Potential employers see.
 Landlords hesitate.
 Dating becomes a minefield of explanation and potential rejection.
-In the world of wrongful convictions, you're guilty until proven innocent, and sometimes, even that's not good enough.
+In the world of wrongful convictions, you're guilty until proven innocent, and sometimes, even that's not enough.
 Freedom becomes a sentence all its own.